pycom/pycom-micropython-sigfox/README.md

     $ make TARGET=boot
     $ make TARGET=app
     $ make flash

 You can change the board type by using the BOARD variable:

-You can change the board type by using the BOARD variable: